 You are due to come for your yearly blood test.
 Please read this information about PSA test for prostate cancer.
 If, after reading the information, you would like to have this blood test, please let the nurse know at your routine appointment.
-Most early prostate cancer do not have any symptoms.

 You may be at higher risk of prostate cancer if;

-- · If you have a family member brother / father/ son affected by prostate cancer - · If you have black African or Afro-Caribbean ethnicity
+- · If you have a family member brother / father/ son affected by prostate cancer - If you have black African or Afro-Caribbean ethnicity